Look differently, act differently

 Want to know more about Look differently, act differently and learn how to apply it in practice?

-Join one of the Look differently, act differently workshops, which will begin in the autumn.
+Join one of the Look differently, act differently workshops

 Looking differently also means rethinking things.
-Looking at problems and possible solutions from new angles.
-Looking together with the people involved, who take a different approach than the usual.
+Approaching problems and possible solutions from new angles.
+Together with involved people who take a different approach than usual.
 Especially when that is difficult.

 Social initiatives deserve more space, trust and support from both governments and businesses.
 With the government taking mostly a facilitating role.